Microsoft: Cloud Growth Exceeds All Expectations, Shares Priced For Additional 50% Upside

 Microsoft’s (MSFT) strong Q4 results provide further evidence that the company’s stock remains significantly undervalued and could provide shareholders with a greater than 50% total return over the next 3 years.
 I believe this undervaluation is the result of many investors continuing to underestimate the company’s long-term earnings potential.
-The company's stock price should continue to increase in price over coming years as this growth in earnings and free cash flow (FCF) is proven.
+The company's stock price should continue to increase over coming years as this growth in earnings and free cash flow (FCF) is proven out.

 Downside risk is limited by the company’s many competitively advantaged businesses and platforms, stable and recurring revenues (the Commercial business, which represents nearly 60% of the company’s total revenue, is 87% annuity-based), significant earnings growth potential, strong FCF, over capitalized balance sheet, and extremely capable management team.
 The company’s growth over the next 12 months has been substantially de-risked given that leading indications of near-term revenue are all indicating continued strong growth (e.g. Q4 Commercial bookings +30% YOY, Q4 Commercial unearned revenue +13% YOY, Q4 Commercial contracted not billed +24% YOY, Q4 Commercial Cloud annualized revenue run rate +56% YOY).

 Based on the collection of sell-side reports I have read, it appears that the relatively weak stock price on Friday was likely caused by investor disappointment/surprise in the company’s FY2018 guidance for increased operating expenses (OPEX) and lower gross margins (though guidance for both was roughly in-line with what I was expecting).
 First, given that the Commercial Cloud’s growth continues to exceed expectations, it should not be surprising that gross margins would decrease slightly more than previously expected (cloud revenues generate lower gross margins though greater gross profit dollars) and/or operating expense growth might be slightly higher than previously expected.
 The company must continue to invest aggressively in cloud capacity and resources to meet this rapidly growing demand.
 Second, I believe the market continues to be overly focused on margins when what actually matters is total gross profit and operating profit dollars.
 Even with the company’s guidance for a ~1 point decline in gross margin and a 3-4% increase in OPEX excluding LinkedIn, I still expect the company’s adjusted operating income (OI) to increase roughly 10% YOY in FY2018.
-The company had also previously telegraphed that future tax rates would likely increase, though the extent did surprise some.
+The company had also previously telegraphed that future tax rates would likely increase, though the extent of which did surprise some.

 Another concern I hear in regards to the shares today typically goes something like, “Yeah, but Microsoft is expensive at ~27x FY2017 EPS.”
 There are a number of flaws with this statement.
 First, a business’s value is determined by what it will earn in the future, not by what it has earned in the past.
 I believe that Microsoft’s EPS and FCF are almost certain to grow significantly over the next 3 years, which makes backward looking valuation metrics not overly meaningful.
 Second, this math ignores Microsoft’s significantly overcapitalized balance sheet with approximately $5 in net cash and equity investments per share.
 Third, I believe GAAP EPS is a flawed metric given the significant amount of Windows 10 revenue that is being deferred.
 Adjusted EPS and FCF, which are not impacted by revenue deferrals, are more representative of the company’s true cash earnings power.
 As a matter of fact, due to new accounting rules, starting next quarter the company will be switching back to recognizing virtually all Windows 10 revenue up front and this issue will no longer be relevant.
 Adjusting for net cash, I believe Microsoft is trading for less than 17x NTM FCF and roughly 11x FY2021 FCF.